missing-user/missing-user.github.io/README.md

-## Welcome to my GitHub Page
+# Welcome to my GitHub Page
 Right now this is just a placeholder, I will update it over time and make proper custom themes etc.

 ## Projects

-Here's a few of my projects you can try out immediately in your browser!

 ### Corona Live Counter
 A visualization of how often people get infected by corona/recover/die.
 The data is being fetched from [this API](https://corona.lmao.ninja/) and processed to calculate the average intervals.
 Individual country visualizations are also available. [here](https://missing-user.github.io/coronaTimer/) is the website